Iranian Jews: Sasanian period (226–634)

-By the early third century, Persian Empire influences were on the rise again.
-In the winter of 226 AD, Ardashir I overthrew the last Parthian king (Artabanus IV), destroyed the rule of the Arsacids, and founded the dynasty of the Sassanids.
-While Hellenistic influence had been felt amongst the religiously tolerant Parthians, the Sassanids intensified the Persian side of life, favored the Pahlavi language, and restored the old dualistic religion of Zoroastrianism which became the official state religion.
-This resulted in the suppression of other religions.
-A priestly Zoroastrian inscription from the time of King Bahram II (276–293 AD) contains a list of religions (including Judaism, Christianity, Buddhism, Hinduism etc.) that Sassanid rule claimed to have "smashed".
+By the early third century, Persian influences were on the rise again.
+In the winter of 226, Ardashir I overthrew Artabanus IV, the last Parthian king, destroyed the rule of the Arsacids, and founded the Sasanian Empire.
+While Hellenistic civilization had been felt amongst the religiously tolerant Parthians, the Sasanians favored Middle Persian and established Zoroastrianism as the state religion.

+This move resulted in the suppression of other religions.
+A priestly Zoroastrian inscription from the time of King Bahram II (276–293) contains a list of religions the Sasanians claimed to have "smashed".
 "The false doctrines of Ahriman and of the idols suffered great blows and lost credibility.
-The Jews (Yahud), Buddhists (Shaman), Hindus (Brahman), Nazarenes (Nasara), Christians (Kristiyan), Baptists (Makdag) and Manichaeans (Zandik) were smashed in the empire, their idols destroyed, and the habitations of the idols annihilated and turned into abodes and seats of the gods".
+The Jews (Yahud), Buddhists (Shaman), Hindus (Brahman), Nazarenes (Nasara), Church of the East (Kristiyan), Mandaeans (Makdag) and Manichaeans (Zandik) were smashed in the empire, their idols destroyed, and the habitations of the idols annihilated and turned into abodes and seats of the gods".

-Shapur I (or Shvor Malka, which is the Aramaic form of the name) was friendly to the Jews.
-His friendship with Shmuel gained many advantages for the Jewish community.
-Shapur II's mother Ifra Hormizd was half-Jewish, and this gave the Jewish community relative freedom of religion and many advantages.
-He was also friend of a Babylonian rabbi in the Talmud named Raba, Raba's friendship with Shapur II enabled him to secure a relaxation of the oppressive laws enacted against the Jews in the Persian Empire.
-In addition, Raba sometimes referred to his top student Abaye with the term Shvur Malka meaning "Shapur [the] King" because of his bright and quick intellect.
+Shapur I was friendly toward the Jews.
+His friendship with Samuel of Nehardea gained many advantages for the Jewish community.
+Shapur II's mother, Ifra Hormizd, was half-Jewish, which gave the Jewish community relative religious freedom and many advantages.
+The Babylonian Talmud states that he was friends with Rabbah bar Nahmani, who secured a relaxation of the oppressive laws enacted against the Jews.
+In addition, Raba sometimes referred to his top student Abaye as Shvur Malka, the Jewish Babylonian Aramaic version of "Shapur [the] King", because of Abaye's bright, quick intellect.